-One of the books he doesn't bave much trouble in locating is
+One of the books he doesn't between the texture the seconds.

 clutter which almost hides his desk from view.

 One of the books he doesn't have much trouble in locating is his recently-released "Check List of 'exas Imprints.
 1846-1886."
 For years he has searched with zeal to compile the contents-data on every newspaper, brief, book, pamphlet sind broadside printed in Texas in that period.
 The book of imprints was published by the Texas State Historical Association.